I want to play Coromon. I cannot play Coromon in full as it does not come out until next year.

 This is the part of the review where I have nothing but praise for Nexomon Extinction.
 It’s like

-VEWO Interactive Inc had a look at the big games in the genre, and took down a list of every feature that those games should have, every quality of life improvement that those games need, and every little thing that fans of the genre have wanted for decades, and decided to make a game that just .. fixes all of that.
+VEWO Interactive Inc had a look at the big games in the genre and made a list of every feature that those games should have, every quality of life improvement that those games need, and every little thing that fans of the genre have wanted for decades, and decided to make a game that just fixes all of that.

-Every part of the game’s user interface is so sleek and smooth, it looks like it was designed by Steve Jobs in heaven.
-It’s all flows extremely well visually, and is super easy to navigate, even if you have no familiarity with the series whatsoever.
+Every part of the game’s user interface is sleek and smooth; it looks like it was designed by Steve Jobs in heaven.
+It all flows extremely well visually and is super easy to navigate even if you have no familiarity with the series whatsoever.

 Managing your team is super easy, all the information that you could want or need is there at a glance.
 Managing their held items, managing your inventory, sorting through settings and customising your character on the fly – everything is really accessible and runs well even on the Switch’s limited hardware.

-But that’s just the start, the real reason that Nexomon Extinction deserves so much praise is their ‘Custom Mode’ feature.
-This is really where you can make the game how you want to, and really find some depth and longevity in the experience.
+But that’s just the start.
+The real reason that Nexomon Extinction deserves so much praise is their “Custom Mode” feature.
+This is really where you can play the game how you want to, and really find some depth and longevity in the experience.
 I’m going to go over them directly here:

 - Copy a Nexomon Team from another Save File.